3-Hours Catamaran Tour in Malaga with Paella

 The Itinerary Breakdown

-The tour kicks off at the departure point—a lively spot perfect for a quick drink or a stroll.
+The tour kicks off at the departure point—a lively spot great for a quick drink or a stroll.
 Once aboard the large sailing catamaran, you’ll have the choice to sit either under cover or in open areas.
 This flexibility helps you adapt to the weather and your personal comfort.

 After setting sail, the boat heads along the coast, offering breathtaking views of Malaga from the sea.
 You’ll cruise past Malagueta Beach, with the city skyline stretching behind, giving a chance to capture some beautiful photos.